MariaOnyshchuk/nlp_project/README.md

 # NLP Propaganda Detection Model

-A machine learning project focused on detecting and analyzing propaganda in text using Natural Language Processing techniques.
+A project focused on detecting and classifying text into propaganda/misinformation/oppozition classes using Natural Language Processing techniques.

 ## Project Description

-This project implements machine learning models to detect propaganda in text data.
-It includes comprehensive data preprocessing, feature engineering, and multiple machine learning approaches including traditional ML models and deep learning techniques.
+This project implements ML&DL models to detect propaganda in text data.
+It includes comprehensive data preprocessing, feature engineering, and multiple approaches for classification.
 The project provides both cleaned and lemmatized versions of training and testing datasets for flexible modeling approaches.

 ## Dataset

 The dataset includes:
 - **Training Data**:
+  - `train_tg.csv` - Raw training data in telegram format
-  - `train_cleaned.csv` - Cleaned training samples
+  - `train_cleaned.csv` - Cleaned training samples without capital letter / stopwords
   - `train_lemmatized.csv` - Lemmatized training samples for NLP processing
-  - `train_tg.csv` - Training data in telegram format

-- **Test Data**:
-  - `test_cleaned.csv` - Cleaned test samples
-  - `test_lemmatized.csv` - Lemmatized test samples
-  - `test_tg.csv` - Test data in telegram format

-- **Validation Data**:
+- **Test Data** and **Validation Data** have the same structure
-  - `val_lemmatized.csv` - Lemmatized validation set for model evaluation

 All datasets are in CSV format with preprocessed text features ready for model training.